parisepigenetics/RASflow_EDC/README.md

 If not already done, you can get the files on your computer running:
 ```
-You@YourComputer:~$ scp -pr username@core.cluster.france-bioinformatique.fr:/shared/projects/YourProjectName/RASflow_IFB/output/PROJECTNAME/genome/alignmentQC PathTo/WhereYouWantToSave/
+You@YourComputer:~$ scp -pr username@core.cluster.france-bioinformatique.fr:/shared/projects/YourProjectName/RASflow_IFB/results/EXAMPLE/ALIGNER/alignmentQC PathTo/WhereYouWantToSave/
 ```
-Once again **MultiQC** aggregates the results of all the samples and you can have a quick overview by looking at `output/PROJECTNAME/genome/report_align_count.html`.
+Once again **MultiQC** aggregates the results of all the samples and you can have a quick overview by looking at `results/EXAMPLE/ALIGNER/report_align_count_COUNTER.html`.

 ### Count Tables

-Depending on the tool you use, the count tables can be found in `output/PROJECTNAME/genome/countFile_htseq-count/` or in `output/PROJECTNAME/genome/countFile_featureCounts`.
+The count tables can be found in `results/EXAMPLE/ALIGNER/countFile_COUNTER/`.
 The `count.tsv` files are the tables

 `GeneID  counts`

 The `.summary` contains information about the reads that couldn't be attributed to a feature:
 ```
-[mhennion @ clust-slurm-client]$ RASflow_IFB : cat output/YourProjectName/genome/countFile_htseq-count/D197-D192T27_table.tsv.summary
+[username@clust-slurm-client RASflow_IFB]$ cat results/EXAMPLE/hisat2/countFile_htseq-count/D197-D192T27_table.tsv.summary
 __no_feature	2577896
 __ambiguous	7760223
 __too_low_aQual	2567823